zeahmd/sst-transformers/README.md

 # SST Transformers
-A pytorch implementation of transformer language models for Stanford Sentiment Treebank.
+A pytorch fine-tuning implementation of transformer language models for Stanford Sentiment Treebank.